 I’m Elise Hu.
-A political junkie since I was just a lowercase E, I covered the races and faces of Texas politics for half a decade before joining NPR as the digital coordinator of its state public policy reporting network, StateImpact.
-Since getting StateImpact launched, I have moved to the newsroom to report on randomness ranging from asteroids to human fingers found in fast food.
+A political junkie since I was just a lowercase E, I covered the races and faces of Texas politics before joining NPR in 2011.

 A former television reporter, I worked from 2006-2009 at KVUE-TV in Austin and served Belo Corp-owned sister stations, KENS-TV (SA), KHOU-TV (Houston) and WFAA-TV (Dallas), where I was a regular contributor to its Sunday morning politics program.

 My work background includes time outside of Texas, too.
 I followed the political animals of South Carolina and their wild ways, covered the hurly-burly 2002 US Senate race between Jim Talent and Jean Carnahan in Missouri (Talent won) and spent much of my 5th grade year studying in great detail the presidential primary bid of once and future California Governor Jerry Brown.

 I prefer prose over poetry, hobbies over habits and mayo over mustard.
 I love salmon nigiri, long chats with my mom and the time of year when the sun stays out real late.